xucao-42/pointnet_re/readme.md

 ## Introduction
 This is a tensorflow implementation of [pointnet](https://arxiv.org/abs/1612.00593) based on the [official implementation](https://github.com/charlesq34/pointnet).
-Main difference is the thorough replacement of conv2d operations by tf.layer.dense.
+Main difference is the thorough replacement of conv2d operations by tf.layers.dense.

 ## Usage
 To train the classification model: